phpspec/prophecy/README.md

 stubs we describe every object conversation instead of just agreeing with `null` returns (object being *dummy*).
-As a matter of fact, after you'll define your first promise (method call), Prophecy will force you to define all the communications - it throws `UnexpectedCallException` for any call you didn't described with object prophecy before calling it on stub.
+As a matter of fact, after you'll define your first promise (method call), Prophecy will force you to define all the communications - it throws `UnexpectedCallException` for any call you didn't describe with object prophecy before calling it on stub.

 ### Mocks

 Now we know how to define doubles without behavior (dummies) & doubles with behavior but no expectations (stubs).
-What left is doubles to which we have some expectations.
+What's left is doubles to which we have some expectations.
 Those are called mocks and in Prophecy they look almost exactly the same as stubs, except that they define *predictions* instead of *promises* on method prophecies: